ElasticDuckCode/project107_spring2018/README.md

-# project107_spring2018
+# ECE 107 Spring 2018 Capacitor Project
+## Written by Jake Millhiser & Lina Yi
+Program that does the following:
-ECE 107 Project for Spring 2018.
-Finds Capacitance using descritized calculation.
+* Finds Capacitance using descritized calculation.
+* Plots a represenation of charge density on the surface of a capacitor using color and 3D.
+* Plots capacitance vs separation distance using both the descritized calculation and the standard capacitance formula.